jrnker/BumpVersions/README.md

 # BumpVersions
-Small tool to bump the version numbers of your project\n License and source: https://github.com/jrnker/BumpVersions
+Small tool to bump the version numbers of your project

+License and source: https://github.com/jrnker/BumpVersions

 ### Description